vdesabou/kafka-docker-playground-docs/docs/playground connector create-or-update.md

 🤖 If example is run (playground run) with --environment flag, automatic configuration to adapt to the environment is added.

-This flag allows to skip this automatic configuration.
+This flag allows to skip this automatic configuration (only useful to reproduce issues)

 ## Examples